Updated: Jul 29

 Herbs To Help You Relax

 Certain herbs, like CBD, can be used for their relaxing benefits.
+We use many of these herbs in our topicals to enhance the benefits of our products.
 For this list I've chosen herbs that I personally use when I need to destress at the end of a long day.
 None of these herbs are going to give you a "psychoactive" effect, or immediately make you feel your ultimate zen.
 Even the stronger herbs on this list only offer mild sedative effects.

 Aways consult a doctor before taking any herbs on a daily basis.
-If you want to explore these herbs more in depth, I recommend talking with a naturopath or an herbalist!
+If you want to explore these herbs more in depth, I highly recommend speaking with an experienced herbalist!

 This may sound counterintuitive, but catnip actually has the opposite effect on humans than it does on cats.
 Catnip aids in settling your nervous system, which can help calm the physical sensation of nerves in the stomach.
 The calming effects of catnip will be best utilized when paired with other similar herbs.
 On its own it may not bring an immediate feeling of relaxation.
 Catnip is available as a dried herb, in a tincture or capsules.